San Juan Mountains, Colorado · 9,318 ft

 Wildflower Guide →December – April

 Silverton transforms in winter into one of Colorado's most extreme mountain destinations.
-Silverton Mountain ski area offers expert-only guided skiing on some of the steepest, deepest terrain in the state — 1,800 acres, 80% expert, and snowcat access to even more beyond the lifts.
+Silverton Mountain ski area offers expert-only guided skiing on some of the steepest, deepest terrain in the state — 1,800 acres, 80% expert, and snowcat access beyond the lifts.

 Snowmobiling, ice fishing, and backcountry touring are also popular.
 The town itself turns quiet and intimate — a completely different (and magical) atmosphere from the summer crowds.